operator-framework/java-operator-plugins/docs/tutorial.md

 Now we have a `reconcile` method.
 It calls `createMemcachedDeployment` which we have implemented above.

-We have now implemented the `MemcachedController.java`.
+We have now implemented the `MemcachedReconciler.java`.

 ## Include Dependencies

-Please add below dependencies in `MemcachedController.java` file.
+Please add below dependencies in `MemcachedReconciler.java` file.

 ```
 import io.fabric8.kubernetes.api.model.ContainerBuilder;